growr-xyz/growr-documentation/flows/A-Summary-2-Participants.md

 Some Liquidity Providers could play a role of **Guarantor** to provide first-loss capital and cover for missing credentials certain specific borrower groups (e.g., women, employees, unemployed, community members, companies of a given chamber, etc.).
 Guarantors will deposit funds into a Safety Fund, from which certain ponds can claim money in case of payment incidents.
 ## Credential Issuers
 **Credential Issuers** serves an important risk management role in the protocol.
 They are centralized or decentralized third parties that provide **verifiable credentials (VCs)** to protocol participants.
-Credential Issuers will receive a fee for the credentials they are issuing to borrowers and other participants.
+Credential Issuers will receive a fee for the credentials they are issuing to Borrowers and other participants.
 ## Risk Assessors
 Credit risk assessment is a crucial component of the Growr protocol.
 Due to the decentralized nature of the protocol, we envision a decentralized credit risk assessment process with several participants in it.
 A key participant is the **Risk Assessor** who provides a verification result assesting that a given Borrower matches the eligibility criteria of a given pond.
-For this service, the risk assessor is rewarded with a fee according to its usage.
+For this service, the Risk Assessor is rewarded with a fee according to its usage.
 The Risk Assessors could be "owned" by Liquidity Providers or Distributors to ensure they can manage their own policies, or provided by third parties (even by TradFi players).
 The Risk Assessor may play one or several of the roles below.
 ### Credential Verifier